abonaldi/TRECS/INSTALL.md

 1) download the archive

 which contains input files with all the models used by the sampler code.
+Once extracted,

+tar -xvf TRECS_Inputs.tgz

-Once extracted, copy the folder without renaming it in the same folder where the T-RECS folder is.
+move the folder without renaming it in the same folder where the T-RECS code folder is.
+Your folder should now contain:

+TRECS  TRECS_Inputs

 2) check that you have a fortran compiler and these libraries are installed: GSL, Lapack, Healpix, cfitsio